Diamondbacks vs. Dodgers Player Props Betting Odds

-Player prop betting options for Mookie Betts, Corbin Carroll and others are available in the Los Angeles Dodgers-Arizona Diamondbacks matchup at Dodger Stadium on Monday, starting at 10:10 PM ET.
+Mookie Betts and Corbin Carroll are two of the players with prop bets available when the Los Angeles Dodgers and the Arizona Diamondbacks square off at Dodger Stadium on Tuesday (at 10:10 PM ET).

 Bet on this matchup or its props with BetMGM!